 When you graduate from college, you have a lot of opportunities that are available to you.
-You may be focused on making from graduation to your first job.
+You may be focused on making it from graduation to your first job.
 When you first graduate, you have the opportunity to set up good financial habits and set yourself up for financial success in the future.
 If you take the right steps now, you will be set to reach your financial milestones and retire comfortably.
 Here are five steps you need to take the year you graduate.

 Start Saving For Retirement

 When you are in your 20s, you can invest in more aggressive types of funds.
 The high-risk funds will grow more quickly, but they do have more of a risk.
 However, when you are in your 20s, you will have time for the market to recover if it were to go down.
 When you are closer to retirement age, you should be more conservative about your investments.

 Be sure that you are fully taking advantage of any match that is being offered by your employer.
 This matching contribution is a great way to save for retirement easily.
 Some employers will automatically contribute a set amount, while some will match your contributions up to a specific amount.
 You should contribute up to that match so that you can receive the extra money for your retirement goals.

 Make a Plan to Take Care of Your Student Loans

 Your federal student loans will go on deferment automatically for six months after you graduate.
 However, you do need to follow up on this because, occasionally, some accounts may slip through the cracks.
 You may opt to pay the interest during this time so that it does not continue to compound.
 Be sure to keep your contact information updated with your student loan provider.